 Tax administration: non-resident landlord scheme

-An annual tax return is required, assessing net rental profits for each tax year (6 April to the following 5 April).
-This return must be submitted by 31 January following the year of assessment.
-For example, the tax return for the tax year to 5 April 2016 must be submitted by 31 January 2017.
+Where a taxpayer registers for the non-resident landlord scheme, an annual income tax return is required, assessing net rental profits for each tax year (6 April to the following 5 April).
+This return must be submitted by 31 January following the year of assessment, eg the tax return for the tax year to 5 April 2017 must be submitted by 31 January 2018.

-Advance agreement can be obtained for tax liabilities to be settled in three instalments payable on 31 January during the relevant tax year and on 31 July and 31 January following the tax year.
+Income tax liabilities are settled in three instalments payable on 31 January during the relevant tax year and on 31 July and 31 January following the tax year.

 Value added tax (VAT)